HumanCellAtlas/metadata-schema/docs/committers.md

     1. Email the HCA DCP helpdesk at data-help@humancellaltas.org
     1. Make a pull request against the develop branch of the metadata-schema GitHub repo

+    There are two main types of suggestions: (1) **updates** to existing schemas and (2) addition of **new** schema(s).

-    To request an update to an existing schema, the contributor needs to supply four pieces of information.
+    1. To request an **update** to an existing schema, please supply the following pieces of information:

-    - Which schema needs to be changed?
+        1. Which schema would you like to be changed?
-    - What field(s) in that schema need to be changed?
-    - What should the change be?
+        1. What field(s) in that schema would you like to be changed, and what should the change be?
+        1. What new field(s) need to be added?
+            - Details for requesting **new field(s)** outlined below
-    - Why is the change requested?
+        1. Why is the change needed?

-    To request a new module schema, the feedback needs to contain three pieces of information.
+    1. To request a **new** schema, you need to supply the following pieces of information:

-    - What is the name of the new module schema?
+        1. What is the proposed name of the new schema?
-    - What fields should it contain (in JSON schema or spreadsheet/tab form)?
+        1. What field(s) should the new schema contain?
+            - Details for requesting **new field(s)** outlined below
-    - Why is the new module needed?
-Specifically, why does the current metadata schema not meet the contributor's need?
+        1. Why is the new schema needed?
+Specifically, why does the current metadata standard not meet your need?

-    To request any new fields or changes to fields, the following information needs to be supplied:
+    For **each new field** requested, please supply the following pieces of information:

-    - Field name (required)
+    1. Field name (required)
-    - Field description (required)
+    1. Field description (required)
-    - Whether the field should be optional or required (required)
+    1. Whether the field should be optional or required (required)
-    - An example valid value for this field (optional)
+    1. An example valid value for this field (optional)
-    - If this field needs a controlled vocabulary or ontology, what those values should be (optional)
+    1. If this field needs a controlled vocabulary or ontology.
+If yes, what those values should be or which ontology should be followed (optional)

     If the suggested update comes in the form of the pull request, the required information should be self-evident between the JSON schema itself and the pull request message.
 If this isn’t clear either from the pull request or the message sent through email or git, then the assigned committer will seek clarification before moving onto step 3.

 2. **Assign a committer to review the suggestion.** A person with commit rights on the metadata-standards repo should be assigned to the review process for each suggestions.
 This person will be responsible for reviewing the suggestion and ensuring upstream and downstream consequences are noted.
 They will contact the appropriate HCA teams and making the general community announcements ensuring the whole community has opportunity to give input.